pmem/libpmemobj-cpp/CONTRIBUTING.md

 ## Doxygen documentation

 * Each new feature should be documented using doxygen comment blocks.
-* Each non-member function should be added to corresponding class documentation by `@relates` tag
+* Each non-member function should be added to corresponding class documentation by `@relates` tag.
 * Each new API should be assigned to group by `@ingroup` tag.
 See [groups definitions file](doc/groups_definitions.dox) in the repository for details.

 # Submitting Pull Requests